dacobos/python_libs/README.md

-PERSONAL PYTHON LIBRARIES BY DACOBOS
+#PERSONAL PYTHON LIBRARIES BY DACOBOS

-1) FILE_HELPER.PY: This Library allows to select a file or folder for any python script, it depends on PythonQt4
+#1) FILE_HELPER.PY: This Library allows to select a file or folder for any python script, it depends on PythonQt4

      Depends: PyQt4 Library

      Arguments: